mrhatch97/tensorflow-msk-acquisition/README.md

-# Classification of Minimum-Shift Keying Signals with Tensorflow
+# MSK Symbol Rate Classification with Tensorflow

 tl;dr A neural network to detect minimum-shift keying synchronization preambles and decide on the received symbol rate.